Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-api-reference.md

 ### clearQueue

 {% hint style="warning" %}
 Use caution when manually clearing the queue.
-This process cannot be reversed.
+This operation cannot be reverted.
 {% endhint %}

 #### Syntax